jaganmn/macpan-workshop/companion-materials.md

 Now we [simulate](#simulating-dynamics) the trajectory of the `reports` variable in the model, and plot it against the observed data.

+**MJ: It's unavoidable, but I expect that you will lose a lot of people who aren't familiar with R or the tidyverse here.
+It's hard to see how familiarity with R is *not* assumed, at this point ...**

 ``` r
 sim_early_reports = (sir_covid